Proposal Solicitation Notice

 - Proposal identifies a USFWS field office staff lead contact, and indicates that contact has been initiated to inform/request input for the proposed project.

-- State scientific collecting permits/MOUs and federal recovery permits are current (as appropriate) for staff identified to conduct work impacting listed species and included with proposal.
+- State scientific collecting permits/MOUs and federal recovery permits must be current for staff identified to conduct work impacting listed species and included with proposal.

-- Project includes stages or alternatives for partial funding for projects greater than $200,000.
+- Project is required to include stages or alternatives for partial funding for projects requesting greater than $200,000.

 And at least one (1) of the following:

 - Project demonstrates a benefit or prevents an immediate threat for one or more identified federally endangered, threatened, candidate, or recently recovered species.